griffio/griffio.github.io/_posts/2020-06-27-97-Things-Every-Java-Programmer-Should-Know-Review.md

 Java long ago moved beyond being tied to Sun Microsystems profitability, and the J2EE mono-culture to include the Open Source of collective wisdom

-As Apple move to their new [Silicon](https://www.apple.com/newsroom/2020/06/apple-announces-mac-transition-to-apple-silicon/), We will see if the JVM continues with Write Once Run Everywhere.
+As Apple move to their new [Silicon](https://www.apple.com/newsroom/2020/06/apple-announces-mac-transition-to-apple-silicon/), We will see if the JVM continues with the promise "Write Once Run Everywhere".